suabochica/react-nanodegree/docs/05-react-router.md

 # React Router

-Before start with React Router lets check the **Single Page Applicatons** concept.
+Before start with React Router lets check the **Single Page Applications** concept.

 ## React Router Intro

 In a _traditional Web app_, every time the app calls the server, the server renders a new HTML page.
 This triggers a page refresh in the browser.
 If you’ve ever written a Web Forms application this page lifecycle should look familiar.

 In an _SPA_, after the first page loads, all interaction with the server happens through _AJAX calls_.
 These AJAX calls return data—not markup—usually in JSON format.
 The app uses the JSON data to update the page dynamically, without reloading the page.
 The next figure shows the two lifecycle approaches.